Teddy-Dragon/startup/conflictTest.md

 This is some text I'm adding to the file.
-I'm adding more stuff to the file after adding it to github
+I'm adding more stuff to the file after adding it to github.
+This is after pulling the first two sentences on VS